eviltrump/eviltrump.github.io/index.md

 fact 4:

-the isaeli government's headmaster Netanyahu believe in the east christian church,which is russia
+the israeli government's headmaster Netanyahu believe in the east christian church,which is russia

 fact 5:

-hamas attack isaeli,and mossad (are forced by some group of jews) have no sound
+hamas attack israeli,and mossad (are forced by some group of jews) have no sound

 opinion 1(?):

-mossad is one group,hamas is one group,while isaeli government is one,and isaeli military is one
+mossad is one group,hamas is one group,while israeli government is one,and israeli military is one

 because of 2 4 5

 opinion 2:

-trump want war,he want to kill both isaeli and palestan,by spreading isaeli should keep Gulag in palestan,and spreading all palestan people support hamas.
+trump want war,he want to kill both israeli and palestine,by spreading israeli should keep Gulag in palestine,and spreading all palestine people support hamas.

 because of 1 2 3